ModernDevSecOps/devsecops/README.md

-# This Proeject will cover all the topics and technical topics for modern devsecops.
+# This Project will cover all the topics and technical topics for modern devsecops.